Bonding and attachment with newborns

-Bonding and attachment is about always responding to your newborn’s needs with love, warmth and care.
-When you do this, you become a special, trusted person in your baby’s life.
+Bonding and attachment are about responding to your newborn baby’s needs with love, warmth and care.
+When you do this consistently, you become a special, trusted person in your baby’s life.

-Bonding between you and your newborn is a vital part of development.
+Bonding between you and your newborn baby is a vital part of development.

-For example, when your newborn gets what she needs from you, like a smile, a touch or a cuddle, she feels the world is a safe place to play, learn and explore.
-This gives her the foundation for emotional wellbeing and the ability to cope with setbacks later in life.
-Bonding and attachment also help your baby grow mentally and physically.
-For example, repeated human contact like touching, cuddling, talking, singing and gazing into each other’s eyes make your newborn’s brain release hormones.
+Bonding also helps your baby grow mentally and physically.
+For example, repeated human contact, like touching, cuddling, talking, singing and gazing into each other’s eyes, makes your baby’s brain release hormones.
 These hormones help your baby’s brain to grow.
-And as his brain grows, he starts to develop memory, thought and language.
+And as your baby’s brain grows, your baby starts to develop memory, thought and language.

 - make little noises, like coos or laughs

 When you notice and respond to your baby’s cues and body language in warm and loving ways, your baby feels secure.
 This also helps your baby learn about communication, social behaviour and emotions, and encourages your baby to keep communicating.
 It all helps to build your relationship.